openstack/os-testr/doc/source/ostestr.rst

                         Path to a whitelist file, this file contains a separate regex on each newline --regex REGEX, -r REGEX
                         A normal testr selection regex.

-If a blacklist file is specified, the regex will be appended to the end of the generated regex from that file --pretty, -p
+  --black-regex BLACK_REGEX, -B BLACK_REGEX
+                        Test rejection regex.
+If the test cases durring a search opration matches, it will be removed from the final test list.
+  --pretty, -p
                         Print pretty output from subunit-trace.
 This is mutually exclusive with --subunit